dexko-core/dexko-api/README.md

 DEXKO OPEN API
 ===================
 Thank you for visiting Dexko's Development Page.
-Dexko is currently providing REST API to our users and public.
+Dexko is currently providing "REST API" to our users and public.
+Restful API has two types; 1.
+Public 2.
+Private

+1. Public   : Anyone can access.      - functions: orderbook/transaction history/ticker/market/system satus.
+2. Private  : Only for Dexko's users. - functions: order call/cancel/order history/balance.

-Contact: If you have any question/concern/suggestion for our development page or trading site, please leave a message in <a href="https://github.com/dexko-core/dexko-api/issues">Issue section</a>.
+Contact: If you have any question/concern/suggestion for our development page or <a href="https://dexko.co.kr">trading site</a>, please leave a message in <a href="https://github.com/dexko-core/dexko-api/issues">Issue section</a>.

 API List
 -------------